pytchlang/pytch-tutorials/qbert/tutorial.md

 You can come back to the tutorial by clicking on the *Tutorial* tab header.

+## Make Q\*bert fall off the pyramid

+Now we know what row and block Q\*bert is on, it's easy to tell whether they are actually on the pyramid or not.
+If the row number is smaller than zero then Q\*bert has fallen off the bottom.
+If the row number is seven or more, then Q\*bert has fallen off the top.
+If the block number is less than zero, then Q\*bert has fallen off to the left.
+The only slightly tricky one is telling whether Q\*bert has fallen off to the right — this happens if the block number is equal to or greater than the number of blocks in the row, which, as we worked out above, is (7&nbsp;−&nbsp;*r*).
+We'll broadcast a message if Q\*bert falls off the pyramid at the end of their jump:

+{{< commit check-for-falling-off >}}

+If Q\*bert falls off, we'll make it so they disappear into the distance, by shrinking and then hiding altogether.
+Here we're using a version of the Python `range()` function where we give the starting value as a percentage (here, 100), the stopping value as a percentage (here, 10), and the 'step', which here has to be negative to work down from 100 to 10 in steps of 5.
+(In fact, Python stops just *before* the 'stop' value, but this will look fine for our use.)
+In the loop, we'll turn the percentage into a value by dividing by 100.

+{{< commit define-disappear-method >}}

+If you try this now, you'll see that you can still jump around in a strange way while falling off.
+We'll fix this by keeping track of whether Q\*bert is in the middle of falling off the pyramid, with another 'instance variable' which we'll initialise in the green-flag
+method:

+{{< commit initialise-fallen-off >}}

+Then we set the variable to `True` if we work out that Q\*bert has fallen off the pyramid:

+{{< commit record-when-falling-off >}}

+And finally, we abandon the `jump()` method early if we've fallen off, by extending the *am I already jumping?* test to *am I already jumping, or falling off?*, like this:

+{{< commit forbid-movement-when-falling-off >}}

+If you play the game, fall off, then click green-flag to try again, you'll see that Q\*bert is the wrong size.
+We need to set their size correctly in the green-flag method `go_to_starting_position()`:

+{{< commit set-Qbert-full-size-when-starting >}}

+## NEXT

 {{< work-in-progress >}}

 Note that if you go down then back up, it says "25 left" which is